-We had the opportunity to hear the world-famous choir perform while we were visiting, and I would highly recommend you doing this as well.
+We had the opportunity to hear the world-famous choir perform while we were visiting, and I would highly recommend you do this as well.

-There are guided tours offered of the Cathedral throughout the day if you would like to participate in that as well.
+Guided tours of the Cathedral are offered throughout the day if you would like to participate in that as well.